Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/06/run-a-bash-script-with-arguments-in-github-actions.md

 ## Using the argument value

-Within the script file (`example.sh`) you can use the argument using the parameter flag based on its position, for example `$1`…
+Within the script file (`example.sh`) you can use the argument using the parameter flag based on its position, for example `$1` for the first argument.

 ```bash
 rsync -av --exclude=*.md --exclude=*.txt "$1/" _output